Cult of the Divine

 What does Jewish magic have to do with Traditional Witchcraft?

 A large portion of Western Esotericism has drawn inspiration from Jewish mysticism (as well as Christian mysticism).
-Jewish witchcraft merges with the mystery traditions developed in Europe throughout the middle ages and beyond including with modern Traditional Witchcraft.
+Jewish magic intersects with the occult traditions developed in Europe throughout the Middle Ages and beyond, including modern Traditional Witchcraft.

 Historian Carlo Ginzburg in his book Ecstasies: Deciphering the Witches’ Sabbath, goes into detail on the rampant antisemitism in Europe at the time and how this contributed to Jewish people being persecuted for doing ‘witchcraft’ (1).
-Jewish religious practices interpreted as magic was really a conflation of Judaism and witchcraft by outsiders looking in.
+What was really going on was that Jewish religious practices were frequently being interpreted as malefic magical rites by outsiders looking in.

-At the same time, Jewish spiritual practices were ‘othered’ or taboo in Europe and took on an element of being more ‘magical’ or charged up with power as a result.
+On the other hand, while Jewish spiritual practices were ‘othered’ or taboo in Europe, this also contributed to Jews being seen as more magical or charged up with power.

-This is one of the contributing factors as to why we find Jewish magic and lore in the magical traditions of Western Occultism.
+This is one of the contributing factors for why we find Jewish magic and lore in the esoteric traditions of Western Occultism.
 Other reasons are that as pagans were converting to Christianity, pagan beliefs were organically being blended with Christian and Jewish mysticism and religious beliefs.

-One area where we can see Jewish mystical tradition and Traditional Witchcraft overlap is in the stories of how magic entered the world.
+One area where we can see Jewish mystical tradition and Traditional Witchcraft is in how magical power is transmitted to humans.
 In the Book of Genesis it says,

 The Demon Lilith and The Angel Azazel

-Another area of overlap between traditions is in figures from Jewish lore including Lilith, Azazel, and Tubal Cain, which are prominent entities in many contemporary traditional witchcraft lineages.
-Let’s explore some of these entities starting with Azazel.
+Another area of overlap between traditions is in figures from Jewish lore specifically Azazel and Lilith, who are prominent entities in many contemporary traditional witchcraft lineages.
+Let’s explore some of these entities starting with the Fallen Angel, Azazel.

 Another dimension to the story of this horned-god being is referenced in the figure of the fallen angel Azazel, who also shares his magical knowledge with humans (3).